 Mitt Romney's career highlights, from Bain Capital to governing Massachusetts

-After weeks of speculation, former Massachusetts Gov. Mitt Romney officially announced he is running for Senate in Utah on Friday.
+After weeks of speculation, former Massachusetts Gov. Mitt Romney officially announced he is running for Senate in Utah.

 “I believe I can help bring Utah’s values and Utah’s lessons to Washington,” Romney said in a video posted to his social media accounts.
 “Let there be no question – I will fight for Utah.”